1978 Chilean political programme referendum

-A national consultation on President Augusto Pinochet's political program was held in Chile on 4 January 1978.
+A national consultation on President Augusto Pinochet's political program was held throughout Chile on 4 January 1978.
 After being accused of human rights violations by the United Nations, Pinochet announced a national vote to confirm support for his policies.
 The 'yes' field of the ballot featured a Chilean flag, while the 'no' field featured a solid black rectangle to nudge the vote in favor of Pinochet.